SDcodehub/LLM-deep-dive/Architectures.md

-This lecture, "Everything You Didn't Want To Know About LM Architecture And Training," dives into the specific details of **Large Language Model (LLM) architectures** and their **hyperparameters**, drawing insights from the extensive empirical work in the field.
-The goal is to understand what design choices are critical for building effective transformers.

----

 ## Transformer Architecture Variants

 The lecture begins with a recap of the **original transformer** and then introduces a **modern consensus variant** that students implement.
 It then takes a data-driven approach, analyzing recent LLM releases to identify convergent evolution in architectural choices.